pr4sad/Machine-Learning/Lab Work/Lab - 02/readme.md

 ## Notebook

-- **`Lab - 02.ipynb`**: This notebook provides a step-by-step implementation of gradient descent, including the use of momentum for faster convergence.
+- **`Lab_02.ipynb`**: This notebook provides a step-by-step implementation of gradient descent, including the use of momentum for faster convergence.

 ## Usage